mattermost/react-native-emm/CONTRIBUTING.md

--  `yarn bootstrap`: setup project by installing all dependencies and pods.
+-  `npm run bootstrap`: setup project by installing all dependencies and pods.

--  `yarn typescript`: type-check files with TypeScript.
+-  `npm run typescript`: type-check files with TypeScript.

--  `yarn lint`: lint files with ESLint.
+-  `npm run lint`: lint files with ESLint.

--  `yarn test`: run unit tests with Jest.
+-  `npm test`: run unit tests with Jest.

--  `yarn example start`: start the Metro server for the example app.
+-  `npm run example start`: start the Metro server for the example app.

--  `yarn example android`: run the example app on Android.
+-  `npm run example android`: run the example app on Android.

--  `yarn example ios`: run the example app on iOS.
+-  `npm run example ios`: run the example app on iOS.